Women carrying supplies during the floods in Bangladesh

 • Girls are forced to drop out of school as unpaid care and domestic responsibilities at home may increase.

-Hibaq Mohamed (age 38 yrs) goes to the nearest well point to collect water in the IDP camp where she lives with her 8 children.
+Hibaq Mohamed (age 38 yrs) in Somalia goes to the nearest well point to collect water in the IDP camp where she lives with her 8 children.

 Karin Schermbrucker